soniacweb/leadmanager_react_django_app/README.md

 ## Lead Serializer

-#I’m going to bring in from Serializer, ModelSerializer.
+I’m going to bring in from Serializer, ModelSerializer.
 Essentially turning my lead model into a lead serializer, or rather, creating one from it.
-#i did this by creating a class called Meta, setting my model to lead, which i brought in through ModelSerializer.
+I did this by creating a class called Meta, setting my model to lead, which I brought in through ModelSerializer.
 `__all__` brings in all the fields from the Lead model.

 ```class LeadSerializer(serializers.ModelSerializer):